hurairaali/alpha-AGI/docs/README.md

 ## Deployment & Customization

-> 👉 The following applies to developers and experts who deploy their own big-AGI instance.
+> 👉 The following applies to developers and experts who deploy their own alpha-AGI instance.

-For deploying a custom big-AGI instance:
+For deploying a custom alpha-AGI instance:

-- **[Installation Guide](installation.md)**: Set up your own big-AGI instance
+- **[Installation Guide](installation.md)**: Set up your own alpha-AGI instance
   - Source build or pre-built options
   - Local, cloud, or on-premises deployment